 Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.
 Our In-Home programs are individualized based on your situation.
 An assessment is done once you start the Pregabalin Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; and interactions.
 Don't Wean Pregabalin alone, work with our Prescription Drug Experts.

-Imagine being Free of Pregabalin Addiction
+Imagine being Free of Pregabalin Dependency

 - Proven Program completed In-Home with Expert Guidance